Obmondo/kubeaid/argocd-helm-charts/harbor/README.md

 env | grep -i admin
 ```

-Use the username 'admin' and the found out credential to log into the Harbor as an admin and then you can manually delete the older users from there which will fix the persisting issue.
+Use the username 'admin' and the found out credential to log into the Harbor as an admin.
+Then you can manually delete the older users from there which will fix the persisting issue.

 ### Deleting existing users directly via database

 After running this command you would be able to get a list of all the Harbor users.
 Now in order to fix the persisting issue, you simply delete all the older users and this issue will be fixed.
-Before manually performing any operations on Database, always consult your senior as it may have unwanted consequences and you might lose your data.
+Before manually performing any operations on Database, always consult your senior.
+It may have unwanted consequences and you might lose your data.

 ## Debugging Harbor State Mismatch Issues

 This issue generally persists because of bad caches that leads to troubles.
-In order to fix this issue you simply need to delete all the existing Harbor deployment and statefulsets and resync them using Argo CD that will lead to a complete clean-up of all the previous session cache and will help you get rid of this issue.
+In order to fix this issue you simply need to delete all the existing Harbor deployment and statefulsets.
+Resync them using Argo CD that will lead to a complete clean-up of all the previous session cache.
+Thi will help you get rid of this issue.

 ## Clean Up of Harbour

 When you delete images from Harbor, the space isn't automatically reclaimed.
 To free up space, you need to perform garbage collection, which removes unreferenced blobs from the file system.

 **Note**: You need admin privileges for running Garbage Collection.